| |

 • Negative TB test • State-approved SING background check clearance Attendance Requirements:

-Instructor is registered, certified, or licensed in the occupational area in which the state requires registration, certification or licensure for the occupational area in which the instructor is teaching. |
+Instructor is registered, certified, or licensed in the occupational area in which the state requires registration, certification or licensure for the occupational area in which the instructor is teaching.
+Registered nurse with two years of RN experience and 1 year of long-term care experience as a registered nurse. |

 |